 I’m a Scientist is proud to be part-funded through a Sustaining Excellence Award from Wellcome, the UK’s largest charity.
 Wellcome are dedicated to achieving extraordinary improvements in human and animal health.
 They support the brightest minds in biomedical research and the medical humanities.
 Wellcome’s public engagement grants are intended to promote interest, excitement and debate around science and society.

 Wellcome is providing £550,000 over five years to support the event.
 We need to raise the same again from other funders in order to keep the event going.
-More information about funding.
+More information about funding the events.